moodle-an-hochschulen/moodle-availability_password/README.md

 PHP7 Support
 ------------

-Since Moodle 3.0, Moodle core basically supports PHP7.
-This plugin has been thoroughly tested for PHP7 support.
-If you encounter any success or failure with this plugin and the older PHP5 version, please let us know.
+Since Moodle 3.4 core, PHP7 is mandatory.
+We are developing and testing this plugin for PHP7 only.

 Copyright